Skip to Main Content

 While not required, researchers holding grants that were awarded prior to May 1, 2015 are encouraged to adhere to the requirements of this policy.

-Libraries OA Commitment
+UVic Libraries OA Commitment

 The University of Victoria Libraries and our librarians, archivists, and staff are committed to open access scholarship and ensuring barrier-free access to scholarly content to the broadest possible community to increase its visibility, usage, and impact.

-Read out Open Access Statement of Commitment
+Read the UVic Libraries Open Access Statement of Commitment.

 Publish open access

-A. Support for Open Access Publishing (SOAP)
+Support for Open Access Publishing (SOAP)

 UVic Libraries works with publishers to arrange for waivers and discounts on article processing charges (APCs) to over 9,000 journals.
 Through these agreements, members of the UVic community can publish open access articles in select journals.
 There are two ways to explore them:

-D. Publish in OA journals
+Publish in OA journals

 The Directory of Open Access Journals provides information about thousands of peer reviewed open access journals.